 Supraventricular tachycardia is a rapid heart rate (tachycardia, or a heart rate above 100 beats per minute) that is caused by electrical impulses that originate above the heart's ventricles.
-Many physicians include all of the many tachycardias that involve the atrioventricular node (AV node) under this classification, but others do not.
+Many doctors and other healthcare professionals include all of the many tachycardias that involve the atrioventricular node (AV node) under this classification, but others do not.

-The heart consists of four chambers; two upper chambers called atria and two lower chambers called ventricles.
+- The heart consists of four chambers; two upper chambers called atria and two lower chambers called ventricles.

-The atria receive blood from blood vessels and, with coordinated electrical impulses from the sinoatrial (SA) node, contract to push blood into the ventricles.
+- The atria receive blood from blood vessels and, with coordinated electrical impulses from the sinoatrial (SA) node, contract to push blood into the ventricles.

-The heart usually beats 60-90 times a minute.
+- The heart usually beats 60-90 times a minute.
 A heart rate faster than 100 beats per minute is considered tachycardia.

-The atria contract to fill the ventricles with blood; then the ventricles contract in quick sequence to move the blood into the lungs and the rest of the body.
+- The atria contract to fill the ventricles with blood; then the ventricles contract in quick sequence to move the blood into the lungs and the rest of the body.
 Each sequence of atrial then ventricular contraction is one normal heartbeat.

-Nerve impulses, oxygen demand, the level of hormones in the blood, and other factors influence the rate of heart contraction at any given time.
+- Nerve impulses, oxygen demand, the level of hormones in the blood, and other factors influence the rate of heart contraction at any given time.
 A problem in any of these areas can cause abnormal heart rhythm (arrhythmia or dysrhythmia).

 In supraventricular tachycardia, the heart rate is sped up by an abnormal electrical impulse starting in the atria.

-The heart beats so fast that the heart muscle cannot relax between contractions.
+- The heart beats so fast that the heart muscle cannot relax between contractions.

-When the chambers don't relax, they may not contract strongly or fill with enough blood to satisfy the body's needs at rest or especially during times of increased oxygen demand (for example stress, body movements, and walking).
+- When the chambers don't relax, they may not contract strongly or fill with enough blood to satisfy the body's needs at rest or especially during times of increased oxygen demand (for example stress, body movements, and walking).

-Because of the ineffective contractions of the heart, the brain does not receive enough blood and oxygen.
+- Because of the ineffective contractions of the heart, the brain does not receive enough blood and oxygen.
 People can become light-headed, dizzy, or feel like fainting (syncope).

 Supraventricular tachycardia often occurs in episodes with stretches of normal rhythm in between.
 When tachycardia occurs, it is usually referred to as paroxysmal supraventricular tachycardia (often abbreviated PSVT).
 Supraventricular tachycardia also may be chronic (ongoing, long-term).